-This Compliance Summary page provides critical and useful summary information.
-In addition, the page can function as a global filter that allows you to focus on particular date ranges, accounts and recommendation ids, for example, filter the data returned to a specific AWS Account ID, from the last 6 days that were generated by violations of Lacework recommendations (LW_) as shown here:
+This Compliance Summary provides critical and useful summary information.
+In addition, the summary can function as a global filter that allows you to focus on particular date ranges, accounts and recommendation ids, for example, filter the data returned to a specific AWS Account ID, from the last 6 days that were generated by violations of Lacework recommendations (LW_) as shown here:

 If no events are listed in the timeline, consider increasing the size of the date range as described below.

 To set a date/time range to report on, add a filter using one of the following methods:

 - Click the start date and select the calendar icon.
 Repeat for the end date.

 - Open the DATE RANGE drop-down by selecting the down arrow next to the clock icon, and select an option.

 Verify the start and end times are correct for your date/time range and change them if required, for example, if you select Last 7 days from the DATE RANGE drop-down at 3 PM on March 21 2019, the following date/time ranges are reported: Mar 14, 2019 12 AM to Mar 21, 2019 12 AM.
 Note the end time is 12 AM but if you want to view all the events for today, change the end time to 3 PM.

 Specify a start time or end time, by selecting the clock icon.

 You can also filter on Account Alias, Account IDs and Recommendation IDs.

 - To add filters using these parameters, click in the field next to the funnel.